 Wisconsin Door County

 We are always searching for the best places to cycle and we certainly found it in Wisconsin.
 Few people living outside the Midwest have heard of Door County, which is probably what makes it a perfect place to ride your bike.
 This hidden gem is a peninsula that juts out into the middle of Lake Michigan, keeping Door County cooler than much of the rest of the country during the summer.
 The rural roads are gently rolling but with an e-bike, should feel completely flat.
-Come join us on one of our newest tours!
+Come "live the cherry life!"

 Short, gently rolling hills and flat terrain.
 Moderate cycling level.
-Leisurely cycling level with an electric-assist bicycle.
+Leisurely cycling level with an electric-assist e-bike.

-5 nights lodging, 5 breakfasts, 4 lunches, 4 dinners, snacks, guided kayaking trip, round-trip ferry, luggage transport, van support, shuttle to and from the airport, maps, cue sheets and trained guides.
+5 nights lodging, 5 breakfasts, 4 lunches, 4 dinners, snacks, guided kayaking trip, round-trip ferry, Cana Island Lighthouse tour, luggage transport, van support, shuttle to and from the airport, maps, cue sheets and trained guides.

 Fly in and out of Green Bay, WI.
 We will provide a complimentary shuttle at 2:00pm.
-You can also reserve a shuttle with Royal Shuttle Service at a different time for about $100 or so.
+If you need a ride at a different time, contact a taxi, Uber or Lyft.
 Or drive and leave your car at our starting hotel during the week.
 At the end of the tour, we will provide a shuttle back to the Green Bay airport and our starting hotel, arriving by 1:30pm.

 Day 1: We will meet at the “door” to Door County – in the town of Sturgeon Bay – at 3:00pm for a rental bike fitting, 5:30pm for an orientation and 6:30pm for dinner.
 Our hotel is a block from the water and a block off of the main street if you arrive early and have time to explore on your own.
 0 miles.